ahmedsakr/wstrade-api/README.md

 **One-Time Password**

-WealthSimple Trade has required mandatory OTP authentication for their login APIs.
+WealthSimple Trade has required mandatory OTP authentication for their login API.
 To get the OTP code sent to you, you need to first attempt to login without an OTP code.
 Afterwards, You may provide the OTP code as a third argument for the `login` API, `otp_func`; `otp_func` is a parameterless function that is expected to return the OTP code as a string.